 The Company sponsors the Peoples Financial Corporation Employee Stock Ownership Plan ("ESOP").
 Employees who are in a position requiring at least 1,000 hours of service during a plan year and who are 21 years of age are eligible to participate in the ESOP.
 The Plan included 401(k) provisions and the former Gulf National Bank Profit Sharing Plan.
 Effective January 1, 2001, the ESOP was amended to separate the 401(k) funds into the Peoples Financial Corporation 401(k) Profit Sharing Plan.
 The separation had no impact on the eligibility or benefits provided to participants of either plan.
 The 401(k) provides for a matching contribution of 75% of the amounts contributed by the employee (up to 6% of compensation).
 Contributions are determined by the Board of Directors and may be paid either in cash or Peoples Financial Corporation common stock.
-Total contributions to the plans charged to operating expense were \$260,000, \$260,000 and \$260,000 in 2019, 2018 and 2017, respectively.
+Total contributions to the plans charged to operating expense were \$260,000 for each of 2020, 2019 and 2018.

 The ESOP was frozen to further contributions and eligibility effective January 1, 2019.
-Compensation expense of \$7,285,390 and \$7,106,959 was the basis for determining the ESOP contribution allocation to participants for 2018 and 2017, respectively.
-The ESOP held 237,923, 247,627 and 270,455 allocated shares at December 31, 2019, 2018 and 2017, respectively.
+Compensation expense of \$7,285,390 was the basis for determining the ESOP contribution allocation to participants for 2018.
+The ESOP held 223,976, 237,923 and 247,627 allocated shares at December 31, 2020, 2019 and 2018, respectively.

 The Company established an Executive Supplemental Income Plan and a Directors' Deferred Income Plan, which provide for pre-retirement and post-retirement benefits to certain key executives and directors.
 Benefits under the Executive Supplemental Income Plan are based upon the position and salary of the officer at retirement or death.
 Normal retirement benefits under the plan are equal to 67% of salary for the president and chief executive officer, 58% of salary for the executive vice president and 50% of salary for all other executive officers and are payable monthly over a period of fifteen years.
 Under the Directors' Deferred Income Plan, the directors are given an opportunity to defer receipt of their annual directors' fees until retirement from the board.
 For those who choose to participate, benefits are payable monthly for ten years beginning the first day of the month following the director's normal retirement date.
 The normal retirement date is the later of the normal retirement age (65) or separation of service.
 Interest on deferred fees accrues at an annual rate of ten percent, compounded annually.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$17,024,779 and \$16,620,943 at December 31, 2019 and 2018, respectively.
+These contracts are carried at their cash surrender value, which amounted to \$17,145,869 and \$17,024,779 at December 31, 2020 and 2019, respectively.
 The present value of accumulated benefits under these plans, using an interest rate of 4.00% and the interest ramp-up method has been accrued.
-The accrual amounted to \$13,229,501 and \$12,919,127 at December 31, 2019 and 2018, respectively, and is included in Employee and director benefit plans liabilities.
+The accrual amounted to \$13,416,820 and \$13,229,501 at December 31, 2020 and 2019, respectively, and is included in Employee and director benefit plans liabilities.